Kodular/Documentation/docs/components/lego-mindstorms/ev3/ev3-ultrasonic-sensor.md

 {>>Returns `number`<<}

-Returns the current distance in centimeters as a value between 0 and 254, or -1 if the distance can not be read.
+_Returns the current distance in centimeters as a value between 0 and 254, or -1 if the distance can not be read._

 ### SetCmUnit

 [[Method('EV3 Ultrasonic Sensor', 'SetCmUnit', false)]]

-Measure the distance in centimeters.
+_Measure the distance in centimeters._

 ### SetInchUnit

 [[Method('EV3 Ultrasonic Sensor', 'SetInchUnit', false)]]

-Measure the distance in inches.
+_Measure the distance in inches._

 ## Properties

 ### Above Range Event Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('EV3 Ultrasonic Sensor', 'Above Range Event Enabled')]]